-The majority of sore throats, or pharyngitis, are viral in nature and resolve with supportive care; however, strep throat is a bacterial infection and may require antibiotic therapy.
+Most sore throats (otherwise known as pharyngitis) are viral and resolve with supportive care.
+However, strep throat is a bacterial infection and may require antibiotic therapy.

-Salivary glands include the parotid glands, submandibular glands, and minor salivary glands.
+Salivary glands include parotid, submandibular, and minor salivary glands.
 Disorders of the salivary glands can include chronic infection, stones, and autoimmune diseases.

-Lumps or bumps in the salivary glands, while frequently benign, should be evaluated with a head and neck examination to determine if further testing is indicated.
+Lumps or bumps in the salivary glands, while frequently benign, should be addressed with a head and neck examination to determine if further testing is required.

 Voice & Swallowing Disorders

-A variety of conditions cause disorders of the voice, most typically manifested as hoarseness.
+A variety of conditions cause disorders of the voice, which often manifest as hoarseness.

 Abuse or misuse of the voice can cause nodules or bumps on the vocal cords.
-Medical conditions such as chronic acid reflux or thyroid disorders can also affect the vocal cords.
-Smoking or aging also causes changes to occur in the vocal cords.
+Medical conditions such as chronic acid reflux or thyroid disorders can also affect the vocal cords, as can non-medical triggers, such as smoking or aging.

-A thorough head and neck examination including a Flexible Fiberoptic Laryngoscopy in the office is the initial step in evaluating voice disorders.
+A thorough head and neck examination, including a Flexible Fiberoptic Laryngoscopy (performed in-office) in the office, is the initial step in evaluating voice disorders.

 Learn more about Voice & Swallowing disorders.